OGGM/oggm/docs/flowlines.rst

 The glacier has a major centerline (the longest one), and tributary branches (in this case: two).
-The Hintereisferner glacier is a good example of a wrongly outlined glacier: the two northern branches should have been classified as independant entities since they do not flow to the main flowline (more on this below).
+The Hintereisferner glacier is a good example of a wrongly outlined glacier: the two northern glacier sub-catchments should have been classified as independant entities since they do not flow to the main flowline (more on this below).